 The first thing your HVAC technician will need to determine is how many British Thermal Units (BTUs) your home requires.
 A BTU is the amount of heat needed to raise 1 pound of water 1°F. A BTU describes the size of the air conditioning unit in tons —12,000 BTUs equals one ton.
 Larger air conditioning units will be rated in tons rather than BTUs.

-These are some of the steps needed to determine the square footage of your home, which will help determine the size you need:
+These are some of the steps needed to determine the square footage of your home, which help learn how many tons air conditioner you will need:

 - With a square room, multiply the length by its width.